Quilted Christmas Table Runner Tutorial

 smaller scale coordinates – 1 1/2″ stripes by width of fabric, 3 of each fabric for 9 total

-Step 2 – Make the Outer Boarder
+Step 2 – Assemble and Sew the Outer Border Design

 Sew 3 different strips together.
 Press seams to one side.
 Repeat with remaining strips.